About Meridian 180

 We start with dialogue but we produce more than talk.
 Our work model focuses on outputs such as academic research, international working groups, conferences and workshops that are implemented in a wide range of jurisdictions and nation-states.
 Currently Meridian 180 has active research bases operating in the U.S., Korea, and Japan, as well as online.

 Meridian 180 is a global organization with bases at leading research universities.
 Currently, there are bases at Cornell University, Ewha Womans University, and the University of Tokyo.
 Plans for additional bases are underway.

-Meridian 180 is supported through the generosity of Cornell University’s Einaudi Center for International Studies, the Clarke Program in East Asian Law and Culture at Cornell Law School, Ewha Womans University in Seoul, and the Institute for Social Science at The University of Tokyo, and the University of New South Wales in Sydney, as well as private donors.
+Meridian 180 is supported through the generosity of Cornell University’s Einaudi Center for International Studies, the Clarke Program in East Asian Law and Culture at Cornell Law School, Ewha Womans University in Seoul, the Institute for Social Science at The University of Tokyo, and the University of New South Wales in Sydney, as well as private donors.

 Meridian 180 was just a concept when the twin disasters of the Great East Japan earthquake and Fukushima nuclear disaster hit Japan in 2011.
 Very quickly, Meridian 180 launched its multilingual online forums for academics and policymakers to begin a dialogue and to explore contributions that they could make to the devastating crises.
 Right away it was apparent that Meridian 180’s platform could open a rich, global conversation about pressing issues.
 In its first two years of operations, Meridian 180 hosted 16 online forums that attracted more than 225 scholarly posts from an inter-disciplinary group of academics as well as policymakers and professionals.